Hüseyin Çapkın: Career

 In 1984, Çapkın was appointed police chief of Yozgat Province, and then served in Mersin Province between 1985 and 1988.
 He was promoted to the post of deputy police general manager in 1988, at which he served until 1991.
 The next year, Çapkın was appointed police chief in Antalya Province.
 Between 1992 and 1993, he worked as a specialist for research, planning and coordination.
 In later years, he served as police chief in the provinces Gaziantep (1993–1998), Manisa (1998–2001), Adana (2002–2003) and Bursa /2003-2006).

 Hüseyin Çapkın was appointed police chief of his hometown İzmir Province in 2006.
 On June 29, 2009, he became police chief of Istanbul Province.
 On May 13, 2010, Çapkın was appointed province governor of Iğdır.

 After a brief time at this post, he returned to his former post as the police chief of Istanbul Province on May 29 that year. Çapkın got much appreciated as he was successful in catching the long wanted murderer of a decapitated girl shortly after his appointment in Istanbul.
 He was dismissed from his post of Istanbul Police Chief on December 19, 2013, amid bribery probe into high-profile figures launched two days before.
 The day before, two of his assistants and four assistant chiefs were also taken off their posts.

-On August 30, 2016, Çapkın was detained at his home in Çeşme, Izmir Province and transferred to Istanbul.
+On August 30, 2016, Çapkın was detained at his home in Çeşme, İzmir Province and transferred to Istanbul.
 He is accused of being a member of a terror organization allegedly led by Fetullah Gülen.
 The accusation is in line with the testimony of the former Governor of İstanbul Hüseyin Avni Mutlu, who was arrested shortly before.